These gymnastics toys for toddlers are toddler-approved ways to help your child practice gross motor skills and work out their energy!

 2021 update: We’ve owned a kip bar at home for more than 18 months now.
 My daughter uses it almost daily and loves swinging upside down!
 A sturdy gymnastics bar is an investment that will continue to pay off for years.

 Another favorite toy at toddler gymnastics is a tunnel (or, I guess I should say “are tunnels” because they three different ones at our gym).

 To save space, go with a pop-up tunnel.
 It’s basically like a cat toy tunnel, just way bigger!
 They’re easy to store and really affordable, too.
+We’ve brought ours on trips before and used it in hotel rooms.
 Some kids may like tunnels with “doors” on the end, but they always seem to freak LG out and they get damaged pretty easily, so I recommend a tunnel without doors.

 A “biketard” with shorts can also be a good choice, especially if your little one isn’t potty trained and don’t like seeing their diaper sticking out.

 Some of these toys are also featured in this post on awesome gross motor toys for toddlers and others are in this post on climbing toys for toddlers, but both of those posts also have their own, unique suggestions.

 If you didn’t find what you’re looking for here, stop by and check them out!

 Do you have any favorite toddler gymnastics toys I’ve missed?
 Let me know so I can check them out!